7.0 SERVICES & SCOPE OF WORK

 (r) you can transfer your domain name(s) to another registrar at any time by requesting us to do so in writing and at least 60 days prior to your domain name(s)’ expiration date.
 This period of 60 days affords us sufficient time to ensure a smooth transition.
 Subject to receiving this request within the above timeframe, we will not charge you for the domain transfer or for the transfer of your website files.
 Note that where your domain name(s) have been transferred out, you are responsible for domain name renewals.
 We can continue to host your website or you can transfer hosting to another provider;

-(s) the specifics of what social media activity we may conduct for you will be included in the Agreement.
+(s) the specifics of what social media activity we may conduct for you, if any, will be included in the Agreement.
 Where necessary, we will ask you to supply suitable high resolution images and/or other promotional material for inclusion on your social media platforms.
 You will be provided with the administrative tools and information relating to the social media platforms we create on your behalf.
 Administration of your social media platforms will pass immediately to you upon approval.
 We accept no liability for any social media platform once it has transferred from our administration to the client, or to a specified third party.
-You should be aware of each social media platform’s terms and conditions as these apply to you and to your social media account.
+You should be aware of each social media platform’s terms and conditions as these apply to you and to your social media account;